changecase/qmlbook/en/ch04/index.rst

     *   - State definition
         - ``states`` list property with the supported list of states and the current ``state`` property as also the ``transitions`` list property to animate state changes.

-To better understand the different properties we will try to introduce them throughout this chapter in context of the element presented.
+To better understand the different properties we will try to introduce them throughout this chapter in the context of the element presented.
 Please remember these fundamental properties are available on every visual element and work the same across these elements.

 .. note::